-As part of her preparation for teaching at the college level, Prof. Lewis completed a cognate in college teaching from the University of New Hampshire and was awarded the Future Faculty Scholarship.
-She is a member in good standing of the American Chemical Society (Chemical Education and Organic Chemistry divisions), the American Association for the Advancement of Science, the Council on Undergraduate Research, the Midwestern Association of Chemistry Teachers in Liberal Arts Colleges, the Michigan Chemistry College Teachers Association, Sigma Zeta National Science and Mathematics Honor Society (Alpha Eta chapter), and Alpha Chi Sigma professional chemistry fraternity.
+As part of her preparation for teaching at the college level, Professor Lewis completed a cognate in college teaching from the University of New Hampshire and was awarded the Future Faculty Scholarship.
+She is a member in good standing of the American Chemical Society (Chemical Education and Organic Chemistry divisions), the American Association for the Advancement of Science, the Council on Undergraduate Research, the Midwestern Association of Chemistry Teachers in Liberal Arts Colleges, the Michigan Chemistry College Teachers Association, Sigma Zeta National Science and Mathematics Honor Society (Alpha Eta chapter) and Alpha Chi Sigma professional chemistry fraternity.
 Professor Lewis is also the Councilor for the Michigan State University Local Section of the American Chemical Society and advisor to Olivet College’s undergraduate chapter of the American Chemical Society, Gruen Chemistry Society.

 Professor Lewis is passionate about providing students with the skills to understand course material by improving on the methods she learned as a student and providing an active-learning setting for learning.
 She understands that learning is a very interactive process and for students to truly learn something, they must understand it and make it their own.
 By engaging the students in the learning process, she hopes that students will develop the skill set that is needed for learning at higher cognitive levels.
 Her most important goal is to help students learn chemistry and enjoy it as much as she does.